Peiyao-Lyu/Handbook-for-Stocklovers-and-Screenning-Tools/README.md

 ## Introduction:
-sft, which stands for Simplified Finance Terminal, is a comprehensive python finance library.
+**sft**, which stands for Simplified Finance Terminal, is a comprehensive python finance library.
 It aims to provide up-to-date information for finance enthusiasts.
 Users can directly access information of the market and public companies based on their needs.
 Users can apply the functions in sft to extract financial data, apply investment strategies, obtain financial statements, visualize market performance, and so on.

 ## Project Group:
 - Group name: SFT Group